Off-Season Base Training

 - Slight increases in weekly volume

-- Longer easy runs
+- Gradually longer easy runs

 - Gentle terrain variation